Malayan Emergency

-On 17 June 1948, Britain declared a state of emergency in Malaya following attacks on plantations, which in turn were revenge attacks for the killing of left-wing activists.
+The war began on 17 June 1948, after Britain declared a state of emergency in Malaya following attacks on plantations, which had been revenge attacks for the killing of left-wing activists.
 Leader of the Malayan Communist Party (MCP) Chin Peng and his allies fled into the jungles and formed the MNLA to wage a war for national liberation against British colonial rule.
 Many MNLA fighters were veterans of the Malayan Peoples' Anti-Japanese Army (MPAJA), a communist guerrilla army previously trained, armed and funded by the British to fight against Japan during World War II.
-The communists gained support from a high number of civilians, mainly those from the Chinese community.
-In addition, between 200-400 Japanese soldiers stationed in Malaya during World War II joined the communist guerillas.
+The communists gained support from many civilians, mainly those from the Chinese community.
+The communists' belief in class consciousness, ethnic equality, and gender equality inspired many women and indigenous people to join both the MNLA and its undercover supply network, the Min Yuen.
+Additionally, hundreds of former Japanese soldiers joined the MNLA.
 After establishing a series of jungle bases the MNLA began raiding British colonial police and military installations.
-Mines, plantations, and trains were attacked by the MNLA to gain independence for Malaya by bankrupting the British occupation.

 The British attempted to starve the MNLA using scorched earth policies through food rationing, killing livestock, and aerial spraying of the herbicide Agent Orange.
-British attempts to defeat the communists included extrajudicial killings of unarmed villagers, in violation of the Geneva Conventions.
-The most infamous example is the Batang Kali massacre, which the press have referred to as "Britain's Mỹ Lai".
-The Briggs Plan forcibly relocated 400,000 to one million civilians into concentration camps, which were referred to by the British as "New villages".
+British units carried out extrajudicial killings of unarmed civilians, in violation of the Geneva Conventions.
+The most infamous example is the Batang Kali massacre, which the press has referred to as "Britain's My Lai".
+The Briggs Plan forcibly relocated a million civilians into concentration camps called "new villages".
 Many Orang Asli indigenous communities were also targeted for internment because the British believed that they were supporting the communists.
-The communists' belief in class consciousness, and both ethnic and gender equality, inspired many women and indigenous people to join both the MNLA and its undercover supply network the Min Yuen.
+The widespread decapitation of people suspected to have been guerrillas led to the 1952 British Malayan headhunting scandal.
+Similar scandals relating to atrocities committed by British forces included the public display of corpses.
+British armed forces suffered from well over a thousand casualties, presently making the emergency Britain's deadliest operational theatre since the Second World War.

-Although the emergency was declared over in 1960, communist leader Chin Peng renewed the insurgency against the Malaysian government in 1967.
-This second phase of the insurgency lasted until 1989.
+Although the emergency was declared over in 1960, communist leader Chin Peng renewed the insurgency against the Malaysian government in 1968.
+This second phase of the insurgency lasted until the dissolution of the MCP in 1989.